MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

    - Business Listings
    - ANZSCIC Classification Data
 2. (Optional) Run the `domain_com_scrape.py` in `scripts` to scrape data from _domain.com.au_ \[This takes 5 hours to run and is not actively employed\]
-3. Run the `location_scraper` in `scripts` to get dataset for shop records.
+3. Run the `location_scraper` in `scripts` to get location coordinates of schools.
-4. Run in order and follow instructions for these folders from `notebooks`:
+4. Run in order and follow instructions inside the notebooks of these folders from `notebooks`:
    - ABS_data_preprocessing
      1. ABS_data_preprocessing
      2. ABS_ARIMA_interpolation